Triston0130/Aurora/examples/gpu_image_filter/README.md

-# GPU Image Filter Sample
+# GPU Image Filter Sample (Placeholder)

-Demonstrates a GPU zone kernel that applies a simple blur filter to an image region.
-CPU actors orchestrate data transfers while the GPU zone performs the heavy computation.

-## Highlights
-- Zone declaration describing GPU requirements.
-- Region hand-off from CPU → GPU → CPU using `runtime/memory` transfer APIs.
-- Timer-based progress logging while the kernel executes.
+This directory currently holds a minimal program that mimics a GPU blur kernel using the prototype compiler.
+The implementation simply performs an integer addition so that `aurora_cli --emit=llvm` produces IR without triggering parser errors.

+The full GPU pipeline (data transfers, executors, region hand-off) will return in a future milestone.

 ## Running